somia/ninchat-sdk-android/README.md

 See [Ninchat API Reference](https://github.com/ninchat/ninchat-api/blob/v2/api.md) for information about the API's outbound Actions and inbound Events.

-### Open ninchat using existing session
+### Resuming ninchat session using saved credentials

 Ninchat support session resuming.
-In order to support session resuming feature in your application, you need to create and pass ( *optional* )  `NinchatSessionCredentials` object instance in the builder script
+In order to support session resuming feature using existing saved credentials in your application, you need to create and pass ( *optional* )  `NinchatSessionCredentials` object instance in the builder script

 ```java
 SharedPreferences pref = getApplicationContext().getSharedPreferences("pref", MODE_PRIVATE);